bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 - Select a number of traits for the weapon equal to the amount available based on category

 ### Material
 Generally, weapons material isn’t particularly important.
 Cheap materials will not be usable for martial weapons, simple but quality materials will not be usable for exotic/master worked weapons.
-The [glossary](https://docs.google.com/document/d/1Pjotbn26OeQPVqfVwTOxSper5irKWGEU5Zs8rtsO9zI/edit#heading=h.k7cy3k408aao) has details on the crafting capacity and cost of different materials.
+[Costs Of Materials](Services#Costs%20Of%20Materials) has details on the crafting capacity and cost of different materials.

 One benefit to exotic materials, however, is their potential for harming monsters.
 A sword made of silver might be known to harm werewolves, a spear made from elven wood is effective against wraiths, etc. In some exceptional cases, a material may provide a trait for free, increase damage bonus, or provide some skill bonus.